Atheist Union of Greece

-The Atheist Union of Greece is a non-profit organization (union) dedicated to the defense of the rights of Greek atheists, the separation of church and state and the secularization of the state.
+The Atheist Union of Greece (Ένωση Αθέων) is a non-profit organization (union) dedicated to the defense of the rights of Greek atheists, the separation of church and state and the secularization of the state.
 It is based in Athens, having thousands of members from all over Greece and abroad.

 Principles of Operation - Administration

 The Atheist Union of Greece was founded in 2010 by volunteers.
 Since 2012, it has been a legally recognized union, with a court-approved statute of operation.
 It does not adopt any political, party or religious ideology. and is financed by the contributions and donations of its members.
 It is governed by an elected five-member secretariat, and decisions are taken by the general assembly of its members.